Wingly-Company/phone-verification/README.md

 ## Configuration

 With the package config file you can customize your workflow and your brand.
-Please check the [Vonage](https://developer.nexmo.com/verify/overview) for more information.
+Please check the [Vonage](https://developer.nexmo.com/verify/overview) documentation for more information.

 ### Enviroment keys